 The default directive is a compiler directive that contains default values for all possible directive options.
-It is at the bottom of the directives stack and matches every method submitted for compilation.
+It is the bottom-most directives in the stack and matches every method submitted for compilation.

-When you design a new directive, you specify how the new directive differs from the default directive.
+When you design a new compiler directive, you specify how the new directive differs from the default directive.
 The default directive becomes a template to guide your design decisions.